 PVC trim can be installed with nails, screws, and plug systems, typically with the fasteners spaced 16 inches on-center.
-As a general rule of thumb, we use two fasteners every 16 inches for 1x4s and 1x6s, three for 1x8s and 1x10s, and three to four for a 1x12, but it’s always best to refer to the manufacturer’s installation guidelines.
+As a general rule, we use two fasteners every 16 inches for 1x4s and 1x6s, three for 1x8s and 1x10s, and three to four for a 1x12, but it’s always best to refer to the manufacturer’s installation guidelines.

 We prefer to use stainless steel rather than galvanized fasteners, sized so that at least 1 1/4 inches of the fastener penetrates into the substrate.
 While thin-gauge staples are not recommended for use with PVC trim, we sometimes use stainless steel finish nails along with PVC glue to make the running edge connections when building custom column wraps.
 Of course, some manufacturers now offer prefabricated column wrap kits that install easily without the labor needed for custom columns.
 In most cases, no nails are needed either, since there is typically a single running joint that only requires glue.

 For trim that’s not going to be painted, we use either trim screws with prepainted heads, such as GRK’s RT Composite screws, or one of the plugged screw systems, such as FastenMaster’s Cortex or Starborn's Pro Plug (available with stainless steel fasteners).
-When installing PVC rail cap, we fasten it to the substrate with either prefinished SS trim screws or 2 1/2- to 3-inch SS screws that are filled and painted over when trim paint is applied.
+When installing PVC rail cap, we fasten it to the substrate with either prefinished stainless steel trim screws or 2 1/2- to 3-inch stainless screws that are filled and painted over when trim paint is applied.

 Thermal Expansion and Running Joints